gbrohit/Maruhesarisu-Bot-1/README.md

 ## Botfather Commands
 ```
-start - Bot Alive Cheking
+start - Bot Alive Or Not
 view_thumb - View Thumbnail
 del_thumb - Delete Thumbnail
 set_caption - Set A Custom Caption
 see_caption - See Your Custom Caption
 del_caption - Delete Custom Caption
-restart - To Rrstart The Bot (Admin Only)
 status - Check Bot Status (Admin Only)
 broadcast - Send Message To All Users (Admin Only)
 ```